Research Continuity Guidelines

 There is a curating list of funding opportunities and data/analytics resources related to COVID-19 on the Research Development Services website.
 Please reach out directly to Rebekah Hersch if you are aware of opportunities not currently listed.

-Although there is uncertainty in the timing of our return we do expect to return to campus and be able to continue our work as we did in the past.
-For proposals submitted in the last few months or in the next few months, most awards from federal sponsors won’t start until summer or fall, at which time it is possible that stay at home orders will have been lifted.
+Although there is uncertainty in the timing of our full return, we do expect to return to campus and be able to continue our work as we did in the past.
+For proposals submitted in the last few months or in the next few months, most awards from federal sponsors won’t start until late summer or fall, at which time it is possible that additional research will be approved outside of the home.

 Sponsors understand the unique circumstances we find ourselves in – they too have similar constraints.
-If the proposal being prepared is for the nearer term effort - perhaps it’s a COVID-19 related project – and at least some of the work is likely to be performed while stay at home orders remain in effect, researchers should outline how they will perform the work under those circumstances.
-PIs should also coordinate with their Associate Dean or Director of Research in their college to ensure that the activity is appropriate to initiate during the current stay home order.
+If the proposal being prepared is for the nearer term effort researchers should outline how they will perform the work under the current circumstances.
+PIs should also coordinate with their associate dean or director of research in their college to ensure that the activity is appropriate to initiate during the current stage.